Writing Effective Nonconformity Statements During Medical Device QMS Audits

-This one-day course will introduce you to the importance of writing effective nonconformity statements during medical device manufacturer quality management systems audits.
+This instructor-led one-day course will introduce you to the importance of writing effective nonconformity statements during medical device manufacturer quality management systems audits

-Learners will identify the fundamentals of medical device QMS auditing that influence the writing of effective nonconformity statements.
-Learners will recognize when to communicate nonconformities during an audit and identify tools and tips for writing effective nonconformity statements.
-Learners will also demonstrate how to assess nonconformity statements to confirm they are free from opinion and bias.
+This course covers the fundamentals of medical device QMS auditing that influence the writing of effective nonconformity statements; and how to recognize when to communicate nonconformities during an audit; and identify tools and tips for writing effective nonconformity statements.

-In addition, learners will apply the knowledge gained during the course through the practical application of the concepts presented.
+In addition, learners will apply the concepts covered during the course through practical application.
 Working in groups, learners will review multiple nonconformity scenarios, develop nonconformity statements relative to the scenarios and participate in instructor-led analysis of the nonconformity statements.

 Key Learning Objectives

-- Identify valuable techniques to apply when writing effective nonconformity statements
+- Identify useful techniques to apply when writing effective nonconformity statements

 - Apply the three key principles when writing a nonconformity statement